Three Godfathers (1936 film)

-Three Godfathers is a 1936 American Western film directed by Richard Boleslawski and released by Metro-Goldwyn-Mayer starring Chester Morris, Lewis Stone, Walter Brennan, and Irene Hervey.
-It was adapted from the novel of the same name by Peter B. Kyne.
+Three Godfathers is a 1936 American Western film directed by Richard Boleslawski and released by Metro-Goldwyn-Mayer starring: Chester Morris, Lewis Stone, Walter Brennan and Irene Hervey.
+It was adapted from the short story of the same name by Peter B. Kyne.
 Three bank robbers find a newborn baby and his dying mother in the desert.

 Directors Edward LeSaint and John Ford had previously filmed silent versions of the film titled The Three Godfathers (LeSaint in 1916) and Marked Men (Ford in 1919), both of which starred actor Harry Carey.
 The first sound version was Hell's Heroes, which was also William Wyler's first all-talking film; it starred Charles Bickford, Raymond Hatton, and Fred Kohler.
 John Ford would later film yet another version of the film as 3 Godfathers (1948) dedicated to Carey, and starring John Wayne, Pedro Armendáriz, and Carey's son, Harry Carey Jr.

 Plot

 A week before Christmas, four bandits ride through the desert and pause on a rise over the town of New Jerusalem: Bob Sangster, returning to his hometown; Doc Underwood, a cultured man with a Ph.D.; Gus Barton; and Pedro, who always plays his guitar and sings as he rides.

 The whole town is at a Christmas social, celebrating a few days early.
 Doc and Gus are welcomed, but Bob's arrival casts a chill on the festivities.
 When he meets Molly, the girl he loved, his face changes, briefly.
 They dance.
 Bob offers her a watch that he says belonged to his mother.
 He insists that she still loves him, even though she is going to marry Frank Benson.
 When Bob seizes her, she slaps him, then thanks him for showing her the truth.
 She gives the watch back, telling him to return it to the woman he stole it from, and walks away.
 Bob goes to the bodega and finds solace in the arms of Blackie, a girl who works there.

 The next morning, Frank, the young bank president, is trying on a Santa Claus outfit when the bandits come into the bank.
-Benson offers no resistance, but Bob shoots him in cold blood, saying, "There ain't no Santa Claus."
+Benson offers no resistance, but Bob shoots him in cold blood, saying: "There ain't no Santa Claus."
 As they flee, Pedro is killed by the dentist, and Doc is wounded in the arm.

 Reaching the first waterhole, the robbers see it is marked as poisoned.
 On the way to the next watering spot, they find the body of George Marshall, a tenderfoot who shot himself.
 At the waterhole, they find a wagon sheltering a dying woman—Marshall's wife—and her baby boy.
 The waterhole has been destroyed: Marshall dynamited it, trying to get water, then set out to get help.
 Knowing it is too late for her, she commits her child to their care.
 After she dies, they camp for the night.